Overview of Holidays in 2026 by Month

 Public Holidays Falling on Weekends (Non-Working Days):

-• July 5 (Holiday of St. Cyril and Methodius): Sunday
+• July 5 (Feast of St. Cyril and Methodius): Sunday

 • August 29 (Anniversary of SNP): Saturday